JustinRobbins7/CSCI-8420-Team-1/Assurance Cases for SSE.md

 ### 2.5.
 Claim 5 Evidence Alignment

 #### *2.5.1.
 Available Evidence*
+*E1 & E3* \
+Liberapay implements URL authentication on the payment form in order to prevent potential attackers from modifying the URL contents and accessing important payment-related information.
+Regarding the query string parameters on the payment form, Liberapay appends 'beneficiary' and 'method' query strings that must be valid for the URL to successfully open.
+Here, the 'beneficiary' parameter is associated with the targeted creator and the 'method' parameter is associated with the payment method (card or PayPal).
+When users either attempt to change the beneficiary or make the method something invalid, then Liberapay directs to a bad request URL as a result.
+In addition to checking the query string values, Liberapay also authenticates for a matching profile name embedded in the payment form's URL so that attackers cannot impersonate other existing users when making online donations.
+- Liberapay payment form URL example: https://liberapay.com/profilename/giving/pay/stripe/?beneficiary=3&method=card

+*E2 & E5* \
+Liberapay cross-matches with the user database when verifying whether or not a specific user exists.
+Regarding matching user validation, Liberapay checks if the profile name is an existing user in the database and then references the cache/cookies to determine whether the current user matches the provided profile name or not.
+Additionally, when processing the payments from donations Liberapay associates these payments with specific users from their stored database.

+*E4* \
+Along with all of the authentication being performed on the payment form's URL, Liberapay also verifies that no URL redirects are potentially being implemented from attackers as a means to spoof the payment form and steal information by redirecting donors to a false payment page.

+*E6* \
+When requiring the user to enter card payment details, Liberpay validates the card information for legitmacy and alerts the user when false card details are being provided.

 #### *2.5.2.
 Unavailable/Insufficient Evidence*
 No evidence was found that didn't support the claims discussed in the assurance case diagram.

 ## 3. GitHub Information